panzerdp/dmitripavlutin.com/content/posts/104-prototypal-inheritance/index.md

 dog.hasTail; // => true
 ```

-`cat` and `dog` inherit the property `legs` from their direct prototype `pet`, however they inherit `hasTail` from the prototype of their prototype.
+`cat` and `dog` inherit the property `legs` from their direct prototype `pet`, however, they inherit `hasTail` from the prototype of their prototype.

-That's called prototype chain.
+That's called a prototype chain.

 ![Prototypal Inheritance Chain in JavaScript](./images/prototypal-inheritance-chain-2.png)

-JavaScript looks for inherited properties in chain.
-When you'd like to access a property `myObject.myProp`, JavaScript looks for `myProp` inside the own properties of `myObject`, then in the prototype of the object, then in the prototype's prototype and so on until it encounters `null` as the prototype.
+JavaScript looks for inherited properties in the chain.
+When you'd like to access a property `myObject.myProp`, JavaScript looks for `myProp` inside the own properties of `myObject`, then in the prototype of the object, then in the prototype's prototype, and so on until it encounters `null` as the prototype.

 ## 6. But JavaScript has classes!

 You may be confused regarding the statement that JavaScript has only objects.
-You've probably already used `class` keyword in JavaScript!
+You've probably already used the `class` keyword in JavaScript!

 For example, you can write a class `Pet`: